woocommerce/woocommerce/docs/security/security-best-practices.md

 We recommend that you maintain the following standards:

 - **PHPCS**: The PHP Code Sniffer tool helps ensure your code adheres to specific coding standards, which can prevent common security issues.
-Extensions have no security issues when testing against PHPCS rules.
+Extensions shouldn't have any failure results against PHPCS.

 - **SemGrep**: Focuses on identifying patterns that may indicate security vulnerabilities, allowing developers to write more secure code.
-Extensions have no security issues when testing against SemGrep rules.
+Extensions shouldn't have any failure results against SemGrep.

 Understanding and implementing these standards can significantly reduce the risk of security vulnerabilities in your extensions and themes.